|

 Seat: Gail

-Founded in 1876, Borden County is one of the most sparsely
+Founded in 1876, Borden County is the 11th in our list of least

 county making Borden County the 11th least populated county in